 We may share your personal data with the following third parties who perform services on our behalf in connection with the event:

-- Progression Print and Production Ltd for fulfilment of your event race pack
+- Fulfilment suppliers for fulfilment of your event race pack.

-- St John Ambulance in connection with any medical assistance given to you in relation to the event
+- The event’s medical supplier, in connection with any medical assistance given to you in relation to the event.

-- HS Sports to enable them to process timing chips for the event
+- The timing and scoring provider, to enable them to process timing chips for the event.

-- Marathon Photos in connection with event photography.
+- The official event photography company in connection with event photography.

-If you purchase event merchandise as part of your registration process, including but not limited to iTabs, pace pockets, and apparel, we will need to share your personal data with our vendors in order to fulfil your order.
+- If you purchase event merchandise as part of your registration process (including iTabs, pace pockets, and apparel), we will need to share your personal data with our vendors in order to fulfil your order.

 Your rights as a data subject